 Midwives hold the space for women’s bodies to take over and do what they instinctively know how to do.

-I believe that women are their own best care providers.
+While I believe that women are their own best care providers.
 Most of a woman’s prenatal care occurs in her everyday life, in the way she cares for her body and nourishes herself with food, exercise and ample rest.
 Mother and baby are an energetically entwined twosome — what is nourishing to mother is nourishing to baby.
 Honoring the dynamic of “Motherbaby” is a cornerstone of an embodied and instinctive pregnancy and birth.

 My prenatal clinic visits typically last one and a half hours.
 My clients and I have time to grow into a trusting relationship in which they are in the driver’s seat.
-After all the standard physical checks on mom and baby (including your choice of testing and interventions), we move right into to prenatal bodywork, addressing any aches and pains, encouraging optimal uterine and baby position, showering you with oxytocin, and leaving your pelvis mobile and balanced.
+After all the standard physical checks on mom and baby (including any tests of your choice), we move into to prenatal bodywork, addressing any aches and pains, encouraging optimal uterine and baby position, showering you with oxytocin, and leaving your pelvis mobile and balanced.

 Prenatal visits also cover nutrition, herbal medicine and nourishing lifestyle choices.